MaterializeInc/materialize/doc/user/content/sql/show-connections.md

     - /sql/show-connection
 ---

 `SHOW CONNECTIONS` lists the connections configured in Materialize.
+For best performance execute this command on the `mz_introspection` cluster.

 ## Syntax